aosmith16/practice-repo/README.md

-# practice-repo
+# A practice repository

-Repo for practicing merge conflicts, pull requests, collaborators in working sessions
+This repository is for practicing merge conflicts, pull requests, and adding collaborators in working sessions